 Spiced Pear Bellini

-With the flat side of a Chef's knife, press down to break the sticks or give it a whack with the heel of your hand like you do with garlic you are trying to take out of the skin.
+- With the flat side of a Chef's knife laying flat on the cinnamon sticks, give it a whack with the heel of your hand to crack them open.
+(It will break into pieces)

-To a saucepan, add the broken cinnamon, cardamom, sugar and pear nectar.
+- To a saucepan, add the broken cinnamon, cardamom, sugar (if using) and pear juice.

-Pour about an ounce of spiced pear juice in to a glass and top with sparkling wine.
+- To serve, pour about an ounce of spiced pear juice into a glass and top with sparkling wine.